iconify/documentation/documents/pages/tools/tools2/package/index.md

 - `[func]getNPMVersion()` retrieves latest version of package from NPM registry.
 - `[func]getGitHubRepoHash()` retrieves hash of last commit from remote GitHub repository.

+## Comparing directories

+When automating build process, publishing new package when nothing was changed makes no sense.
+There is a function in Iconify Tools to check for changes:

+- `[func]compareDirectories()` compares contents of two directories.

+Unlike simple comparison, this function ignores version numbers in `[file]package.json`, hidden files and different line endings.